Nation

 "I found it strange because I led a healthy lifestyle.
 But my mother was also a former Stage Two breast cancer patient who is now cancer-free after treatment.

-"I felt angry.
-However, I knew I couldn't stay in that phase for too long.
+"However, I knew I couldn't stay in that phase for too long.
 I realised that not everything is within our control.

-"I decided to rise again because my time on earth isn't over.
+"I decided to rise again because my time on earth wasn't over.
 I couldn't imagine how my children would grow up without a mother and how my husband would manage the family without me," she said.

 "Initially, I put my PhD thesis aside to focus on treatment.

-"But after the surgery, I felt a new spirit while recuperating.
+"But, after the surgery, I felt a new spirit while recuperating.
 I completed my thesis while undergoing scheduled radiotherapy," she said.

 According to Kartini, it has been a year since she became a cancer fighter.